-NOTE: The above illustrations are examples only; indicators actually supplied may be differ from those above.
+NOTE: The above illustrations are examples only; indicators actually supplied may be different from those above.

-If the carton is damaged, or if the Tilt indicators have turned red (indicating damage incident), please inform the GE sales representative immediately.
-In addition, mark on the shipping consignment note or packing slip/post-delivery checklist (in the "Package" column) that the Tilt indicators show damage incident.
+If the carton is damaged, or if either the Drop or Tilt indicators have turned red (indicating damage incident), please inform the GE sales representative immediately.
+In addition, mark on the shipping consignment note or packing slip/post-delivery checklist (in the "Package" column) that the Tilt and/or Drop indicators show damage incident.